-We recommend to sell the idea of a case study as a piece of sales material.
-This means after the case study has been published, we ask the media for copies that can be used as a sales tool.
-Needless to say, a case study officially published by a top media convinces readers much more than product brochures.In addition, we recommend our client to publish a summary of the case study on their website and set links to the page of the media where the case study has been published.
+We recommend to sell the idea of a case study as a piece of sales material internally first.
+This means after the case study publishes, we ask the media for copies that can be used as a sales tool.
+A case study officially published by a top outlet convinces readers much more than product brochures.
+We recommend publishing a summary of the case study on their website and set links to the page of the media where the case study publishes.
 The same can be done through blog and social media posts or by introducing the case study via an e-newsletter.

-- Make the client’s clients happy Prior to interviewing a client’s client for a case study, we prepare questions in advance and give the interviewee enough time to develop the answers before we meet them.
+Prior to interviewing a client’s client for a case study, we prepare questions in advance and give the interviewee enough time to develop the answers before we meet them.
 This preparation in advance really helps make the interview meeting easy going.Sometimes the interviewees do not understand that we are PR guys who will ask for approval before publishing the case study in the media.
 They take us for real journalists who can do what they want with the interview material.
 To avoid this misunderstanding, we always determine explicitly with the client that all content and visual materials will be subject to approval.If no on-site appointment is feasible, the interview questions can often be clarified through a phone call or in writing.
 But we definitely prefer face-to-face interviews as it normally leads to better results.

 Being on the customer’s side also helps us getting good pictures.
 For that reason, we bring our professional camera equipment and do the shooting after the interview.Even without an on-site appointment, we make sure that we get good on-site pictures and photos of the participants by booking local press photographers.
 They know well how to shoot in company environments and their fees are very reasonable compared to photographers who do advertising shoots.

-- Make us happy Working on a case study brings us closer to our client, spending more time together for background talks and learning more about the business.
+Working on a case study brings us closer to our client, spending more time together for background talks and learning more about the business.
 This way we get to speak not only with the same people of the PR or marketing departments, but we also get in close touch with product managers or even the CEO.
 This very often helps us to understand the client much better and can lead to getting input for further activities.Last but not least, getting case studies published in the media are not only a great reference for our clients, but also for our agency.
 We show them to prospective clients when we try to underline our B2B capabilities.
 Trust me, it works.